• Skip to primary navigation

 I like to spend time in specific regions and think spending the best part of one week in Colombia exploring the Caribbean coast is a great idea.

 Feeling inspired?
-See this guide to planning a trip to Colombia for even more tips and advice for exploring the country while you’re there.
+See this backpacking Colombia guide for even more tips and advice for exploring the country while you’re there.

 lima day trips